2022 Channel One Trophy

 The 2022 Channel One Trophy was a Russian domestic team figure skating competition held from 25 to 27 March 2022 in Saransk.
 It was held simultaneously with the 2022 World Figure Skating Championships, from which Russian (and Belarusian) figure skaters were excluded.

 On March 11, Figure Skating Federation of Russia published the competition format.
-As the framework of the competition, a jump festival and a team tournament are planned, where two teams would compete for prizes. on 25 March, Anna Shcherbakova was the captain of the red team and Mark Kondratiuk was the captain of the blue team.
+As the framework of the competition, a jump festival and a team tournament are planned, where two teams would compete for prizes.
+Anna Shcherbakova was chosen as the captain of the red team and Mark Kondratiuk as the captain of the blue team.